EventStore/EventStore/docs/server/configuration/security.md

 Using a key-derivation function (HKDF in our case), the master key is used to derive multiple `data` keys.
 Each `data` key is used to encrypt a single chunk file.
 If the `master` key is compromised, the whole database can be decrypted.
 However, if a `data` key is compromised, only one chunk file can be decrypted.

 Usually, only one `master` key should be necessary.
-However, to cater for scenarios where a `master` key is compromised, the plugin supports loading multiple `master` keys.
+However, to cater for scenarios where a `master` key is compromised, the feature supports loading multiple `master` keys.
 The latest `master` key is actively used to encrypt/decrypt new chunks, while old `master` keys are used only to decrypt old chunks - thus the new data is secure.

 ### Master Key Source